How Trump is remaking the law in his own image

 McConnell, with Senate Republicans unified, prevented action for nearly a year.
 Once Trump took the White House, he appointed Neil Gorsuch to the Scalia seat, in April 2017.
 Democrats are also unable to put up hurdles to nominees through a filibuster, thanks to a rule change they instituted when they held the majority, in 2013, and Obama was president.
 That means conservative choices can win approval with a simple majority vote.
 Republicans currently hold a 51-49 majority.

-White House Counsel McGahn, in a February interview at a Conservative Political Action Conference meeting, noted hat the administration was looking for judicial nominees whose visions correspond to its drive to trim government regulations.
+White House Counsel McGahn, in a February interview at a Conservative Political Action Conference meeting, noted that the administration was looking for judicial nominees whose visions correspond to its drive to trim government regulations.
 McGahn has been advised by conservative advocates from the Federalist Society and elsewhere.
 They have focused on young candidates with proven right-wing records.

 Trump wants conservatives who, once seated on the bench, "will not turn into someone else," McGahn said, and "who he can relate to."